 - Tapping into Major Tax Savings as per Section 179 Depreciation

-A small business can benefit through huge increment in First-Year depreciation allowance as covered by Section 179.
-Following this law, you can deduct full cost of most used and new business personal property.
+A small business can benefit through a huge increment in the First-Year depreciation allowance as covered by Section 179.
+Following this law, you can deduct the full cost of most used and new business personal property.
 The maximum amount provided for here got gradually boosted for 2009 from $25,000 to $250,000.
 Later on, the 2012 American Taxpayer Relief Act (ATRA) preserved the $500,000 maximum deduction adopted by the 2010 Small Business Jobs Act for two years.
-This provision was backdated to 1st of January 2012 and remained effective through 31st December 2013.
+This provision was backdated to the 1st of January 2012 and remained effective through 31st December 2013.

 - Claiming Bonus Depreciation for All Qualified Assets